cfrankston728/ont_rdb/README.md

 # ont_rdb
-``ont_rdb`` (ontological relational database) is a simple Python package for constructing relational databases that are integrated with a personalizable ontological context.
+``ont_rdb`` (ontological relational database) is a simple Python package for constructing relational databases that are integrated with ontological context.

 ## Introduction
 An ontology is a formal representation of knowledge within a domain that enables improved comprehension, navigation, and processing of that domain's diverse objects. ``ont_rdb`` facilitates the building, sharing, modifying, and extending of arbitrary ontologies by the writing of "ontology scripts.''
 An ontology script in this context is simply a Python scripts that satisfies the following properties: